sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 1. First test the `orders` API.
   - In the ACE Management UI, click into the `orders` server, and then into the `orders` API.
 You will see something that resembles the following.
 Write down or copy to the clipboard the unique value for `REST API Base URL` in your environment (eg **orders.10.0.0.5.nip.io:3xxxx**).
  ![](./images/cipdemo/appconn_order_api.gif)
-   - Back in the Terminal session, navigate to _/home/student_ and test the `orders` flow, by using cURL to POST the contents of the `order.json` file, thus:
+   - Back in the Terminal session, navigate to _/home/student_ and test the `orders` flow, by using cURL to POST the contents of the `order.json` file, to the Base URL appended by the `/create` operation, thus:
 ```
 curl -k -X POST http://orders.10.0.0.5.nip.io:3xxxx/orders/v1/create -d @order.json
 ```